-- Identify one team member who will be responsible for the implementation of the Mini-Grant and who will participate in each Learning Community calls and web-based meetings. - 2.
+- 1. Identify one team member who will be responsible for the implementation of the Mini-Grant and who will participate in each Learning Community calls and web-based meetings. - 2.
 Implement program development activities including but not limited to: - a.
 Reviewing research and past programmatic materials developed in the field; - b.
 Conducting local needs assessment; - c.
 Developing stakeholder and referral source relationships; - d.
 Developing and implementing pilot programming and evaluation strategies; - e.
-Training mediators; and, - f.
+Training community mediators; and, - f.
 Cultivating local funding sources with a focus on sustaining the effort post JAMS Foundation/NAFCM funding. - 3.
 Assist in the development of program materials that will be shared with community mediation centers and mediators, including at least one NAFCM hosted webinar each year. - 4.
-Assist NAFCM in presenting at local, regional, and national ADR conferences and/or other on-line trainings, as requested. - 5.
-Maintain, or be working toward meeting, NAFCM's hallmarks of a community mediation center - 6.
-Maintain a NAFCM membership for the duration of the funding period.
+Assist NAFCM in presenting at local, regional, and national ADR conferences and/or other on-line trainings, as requested.